 The river regains its normal size after the dam in Inniscarra, and lazily flows past Ballincollig and into Cork city where it divides into two channels for a short time before meeting the sea at Cork Harbour.
 “I have swam in the holy waters of the River Lee and I have been set free.”

 Gougane Barra in the rain is ‘a must,’ to see the many waterfalls that flow from the top of the mountains into this lake.

 Go fishing in Lough Allua and the reservoirs of Carrigadrohid and Inniscarra for great coarse fishing especially pike and bream.

 Cycle the Lee Valley from Cork to Gougane Barra on a marked cycle route.

-Visit the Market town of Macroom, (situated half way between Cork and Killarney) and see Macroom Castle once owned by Sir William Penn founder of the State of Pennsylvania!
+Visit the Market town of Macroom,especially on Tuesday (situated half way between Cork and Killarney) and see Macroom Castle once owned by Sir William Penn founder of the State of Pennsylvania!